Everyone has questions before they go on holiday. Have a look below to see if you can find the answer to yours! If not

-We will send you full details in the Holiday Information Pack.
+You will find full details in our online Holiday Information Pack.
 We’ll send you a link to the pack 5 weeks before your holiday.
 Have a look at the Lift passes and equipment page of our website for more information.

 What happens when we arrive at the airport?

 Our staff track your flight and will be waiting for you in the Arrivals areas at Geneva airport.
 They wear blue jackets and have a board with our logo on.
 Make your way to them and they will look after you, show you where your transfer is, and introduce you to your transfer staff.
 They will also have a note of your mobile number (and you will have been emailed a travel day contact number too) so they can contact you if they cannot find you – we have never lost anyone at the airport!
 If your flight lands in Terminal 2, follow the signs to the main terminal, Terminal 1.

 What time is the return transfer?

 During your holiday, the resort staff will let you know your departure time.
 Expected weather and traffic conditions will be taken into account to allow time to get you to the airport by the scheduled arrival time.
 For guests in Reberty and Les Coches we aim to get you back to Geneva Airport no later than 11.30am in order for you to catch the flight you have booked to leave after 1.30pm.
 Guests in Ardent will be back at Geneva Airport for approx 9.00am for flights leaving after 11.30am; or approx 11.30am for flights leaving after 1.30pm.

 How long is the transfer?